neuraloperator/neuraloperator/doc/source/theory_guide/index.rst

     neural_operators
     fno

-This page contains a primer on the theoretical foundations of operator learning, as well as an introduction to the Fourier Neural Operator.
+This page contains a comprehensive primer on the theoretical foundations of operator learning, as well as an introduction to the Fourier Neural Operator.
+These guides provide the mathematical background and practical insights needed to understand and implement neural operators for solving partial differential equations.

-.. card:: Intro to Neural Operators
+.. card:: Introduction to Neural Operators
     :link: neural_operators
     :link-type: doc
     :class-body: sd-text-muted
     :img-bottom: /_static/images/nik_kernel.jpg

-    All you need to know about operator learning!
+    A comprehensive introduction to operator learning and neural operators.

-    This card links to the full doc.
+    Learn the mathematical foundations, kernel formulations, and how neural operators generalize across different discretizations to solve PDEs efficiently.

 .. card:: The Fourier Neural Operator
     :link: fno